 Because of the knowledge gap for the average person, unscrupulous companies take advantage of this and make broad promises that really are dishonest and not attainable in the real world.
 The consumer buys into the promise just like they buy into the promise of the guy on the television infomercial who promises you can lose "up to 30 lbs in 30 days without exercising or changing your eating habits" - we (or they) want to believe the best in people; we're optimistic by nature.
 But the expectations of the lofty promises aren't met or they fall short, and the consumer is dissatisfied because their hopes were dashed.
 This happens enough times and the consumer thinks that all fuel additives are the same - probably because they're all making similar claims and it was those claims that the additive the consumer brought fell short on.
 Now they're all "snake oil".

 A long time ago, Bell Performance made a company-wide decision to take a different path.
 It originates from the philosophy of Bell's founder, Robert J. Bell, who established from the beginning that he wanted the motto of his company to be "May the world be better because of Bell".
 When the company was purchased by the current owners in the early 1970s, they very much agreed with this philosophy.
 Bell Performance has been around for over 100 years and the company knows that you can't stay in business if your customers don't trust what you make and aren't convinced it's worth what they're going to pay for it.
-So we'd rather educate our current and potential customers, give them the information they need to make smart decisions (such as through our educational web portal www.WeFixFuel.com), with the knowledge borne out from decades of experience that the consumer who trusts you is absolutely more likely to choose you when they're ready for a purchase.
+So we'd rather educate our current and potential customers, give them the information they need to make smart decisions (such as through our educational web portal www.WeFixFuel.com), with the knowledge borne out from decades of experience that the consumer who trusts you is absolutely more likely to choose you when they're ready for purchase.

 What's the best fuel additive?
-What's the best ethanol fuel additive (since ethanol is the big concern these days)?
+What's the best ethanol fuel additive (since ethanol is a big concern these days)?
 We said at the beginning "it depends on who you ask" because everyone's going to say they are the best.
 How does the average person distinguish between all these people saying the same thing, if the consumer has come to the conclusion they need an additive?
 Here are some general guidelines to help:

 Watch Out For Big Claims